-If any family would like the school to modify the uniform policy, they should make representation, in the first instance, to the Headteacher.
+If any parent would like the school to modify the uniform policy, they should make representation, in the first instance, to the Headteacher.

 The school welcomes children from all backgrounds and faith communities.
-If there are reasons, e.g. religious objections or practices, why families want their child to wear clothes that differ from the school uniform, the school will look sympathetically at such requests.
-Similarly, should an item of school uniform prove problematic for a pupil with specific learning/mobility needs, then families are invited to draw this to the attention of the Headteacher.
+If there are reasons, e.g. religious objections, why parents want their child to wear clothes that differ from the school uniform, the school will look sympathetically at such requests.
+Similarly, should an item of school uniform prove problematic for a pupil with disabilities, then parents are invited to draw this to the attention of the Headteacher.

-The school will not treat the above pupils unfavourably.
+The school will not treat pupils with disabilities unfavourably.